-Please click on “Lake County Inspiration” and view the video made possible through a special grant from The Anschutz Family Foundation.
+Please view our “Lake County Inspiration” video made possible through a special grant from The Anschutz Family Foundation.

 Inspiration came when a group of individuals recognized that, to accomplish their collective goals, these historic mining towns needed a more sustainable funding approach.